SF-WDI-LABS/fashion_conference_app/README.md

   * `app/models/speaker.rb`
   * `db/migrate/1234566789_create_speakers.rb`

-  And take another look at your updated `db/schema.rb`!

-  Stop and commit.
-Then run `git diff` to see what changed.
+  Run `git diff` to see what changed.
+Then stop and commit.

 1. **Set up the database.**
   Next, create your application database: